 GLG Partners LP is the investment manager to the Fund in respect of the Man GLG Sub-Funds.
-GLG Partners LP also acts as sub-investment manager in respect of Underlying Investments of the Reference Basket of the Man Multi-Manager Alternative.
+GLG Partners LP also acts as sub-investment manager in respect of Direct Investments for the sub-funds Man Multi-Strategy Total Return Alternative and of Underlying Investments of the Reference Basket of the Man Multi-Manager Alternative.